Allude vs Elude : The Easy Explanation

-- His coworker had alluded to problems at home. (meaning made indirect reference to)
+- His coworker would only allude to problems at home. (meaning made indirect reference to)

-- His name eluded me, but his face was familiar. (meaning to escape)
+- His name could elude me, but his face was familiar. (meaning to escape)

-Is the underlined word correct?
+Is the underlined word the correct choice between allude vs elude?
 See if you can tell.

-- She elluded to our earlier discussion about eloping.
+- She could elude to our earlier discussion about eloping.

-Wrong: This means to refer to indirectly, so it should be “alluded.”
+Wrong: This means to refer to indirectly, so it should be “allude.”

-- Sometimes the right thing to do just elludes teenagers.
+- Sometimes the right thing to do will allude teenagers.